tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 Before we go into the formal axioms, it would behoove us to reflect shortly on what these axioms are actually *for* and what exactly we want to formalize.

 Probabilities are our way of describing and dealing with uncertainty in the world.
 Colloquially, an event having probability 1 is the same as saying that its virtually certain, whereas an event having probability 0[^1] is math-speak for saying that we can go about our lives more or less assuming it won't happen.
 For everything else, we assign a number between zero and one that tries to convey the 'likelihood' that it will happen.
-What exactly this likelihood means is an ever-enduring philosophical debate that we won't go into in this post.
+What exactly this likelihood means is an ever-enduring philosophical debate that we won't go into in this post (sorry M).

 In short, what our brains are doing when we think of probabilities is mapping certain events onto certain unique numbers.
 Math actually has a name for that: probabilities are just functions!
 What's left to do in our axioms is to describe these functions a little more concretely.
 Namely, we'd like to know what the inputs and outputs actually are, as well as any important rules our probability functions should follow in order that they behave the ways probabilities in our heads do.